beekley/beekley.github.io/_posts/2018-12-30-My-Failed-Zoning-Hypothesis.md

 Increasing the options of what can be built on a property (e.g. through relaxed zoning) increases the property's value.

 It feels intuitive.
 If you have two identical assets, but you are legally allowed to do an additional thing with one of them, the "free-er" one is more valuable.
 I first tested this hypothesis by comparing the values of the apartment property I lived in and the single-family home next door.
-This should control variables: both were corner properties of similar size on the same block of the same neighborhood.
+This should control variables: both were corner properties of similar-ish size on the same block of the same neighborhood.
 One was zoned R3 (multi-unit) and the other R1 (single-family residence).

 From Redfin (lightly rounded):